JSMR-heuristics/JSMR/results/Wijk_2/hill/README.md

-This folder contains the figures obtained from the hillclimber algorithm in neighbourhood 2
+This folder contains the data obtained from the hill climber algorithm in neighbourhood 2 with the respective battery set-up in each folder